sgxgsx/ViberOSINT/README.md

 There's no need in sharing your contacts with Viber.
 Overall it helps you with your Open Source Intelligence (OSINT) workflow on Messangers - specifically Viber.

+**It's not a full automation, you will need to do some things manually, but overall it saves more time by automating the most time consuming and dull task - adding phone numbers to the contact book**

 ### Install

 ```